Best car insurance in Alaska (2024)

 By

 Nicole WakelinAutomotive journalistNicole Wakelin is an automotive journalist who has covered the industry for over a decade.
 She’s always loved cars and the fact that they regularly hand her the keys to shiny new automobiles so she can write about them is a constant source of amazement.
 She covers breaking news, writes reviews, and attends auto shows and new vehicle launches across the country.
 Her work has appeared in a wide range of publications both online and in print.
 These include U.S. News & World Report, The Boston Globe, TrueCar, Kelley Blue Book, and Autobytel.
 In addition, she speaks to all things automotive at conferences, on the radio, and on podcasts, including co-hosting the weekly Wheel Bearings Podcast.
 Nicole is a current member and former Vice President of the New England Motor Press Association.
-She is also a juror for both the Women’s World Car of the Year and the North American Car, Truck and Utility of the Year.&Andrew HurstSenior Editor & Licensed Auto Insurance ExpertAndrew Hurst is a senior editor and a licensed auto insurance expert at Policygenius.
-His work has also been featured in The New York Times, The Wall Street Journal, Forbes, USA Today, NPR, Mic, Insurance Business Magazine, ValuePenguin, and Property Casualty 360.
+She is also a juror for both the Women’s World Car of the Year and the North American Car, Truck and Utility of the Year.&Andrew HurstSenior Editor & Licensed Insurance ExpertAndrew Hurst is a former senior editor at Policygenius who has spent his entire career writing about life, disability, home, auto, and health insurance.
+His work has been featured in The New York Times, The Wall Street Journal, the Washington Post, Forbes, USA Today, NPR, Mic, Insurance Business Magazine, and Property Casualty 360.

 Edited by